George I. Sánchez: Career

+Sanchez also received funding from the General Education Board for his position as Director of Division of Information and Statistics of the New Mexico State Department of Education from 1931 to 1935 while he completed his doctorate.
+Sanchez received funding on numerous occasions from different organizations, namely the Julius Rosenwald Fund to conduct field studies concerning education in Mexico.
+The result of this research was the book Mexico: A Revolution by Education, originally published in 1936 exploring the rural education system in Mexico.

+From 1937 to 1938, Sanchez served as the Director of the Instituto Pedagógica Nacional (a normal school) and was a part of the Venezuelan Ministry of Education.

 Sánchez published his best-known work, Forgotten People: A Study of New Mexicans, in 1940.
 This book was the first to use sociological methods to document the concerns and experiences of "New Mexicans."
 Sánchez criticized the inclination to romanticize New Mexico and its people while at the same time ignoring the grinding poverty in the state.
+This book was based on his survey of Taos County, New Mexico for the Carnegie Foundation.
+It explored the injustices that schoolchildren in New Mexico faced in terms of literacy rates, low disbursement for education, and particularly low enrollment in schools for Spanish-speaking children.
 He also challenged the U.S. government to address the basic needs of the people, who he said had always been loyal to the nation.

 Sánchez gained his greatest accolades after 1940.
 In that year, he accepted a position as a full professor at the University of Texas at Austin.
-He was the university's first professor Latin American Studies and later served as the chair of the department of history and philosophy.
+He was the university's first professor of Latin American Studies and later served as the chair of the Department of History and Philosophy.
+He was particularly outspoken in his political opinions during this time and received considerable attention for his beliefs [A].
 The year after arriving in Austin, Sánchez was elected national president of LULAC although he only served one term from 1941 to 1942.

+Throughout his career, Sanchez continued to conduct research.
+In 1946 and 1947 he conducted a survey for the U.S. Department of the Interior surveying the Navajo education.
+The results of this survey shed light on the injustices that Navajo schoolchildren faced.
+Only about a quarter of Navajo children attended school and in order to attend school they encountered rough road conditions and insufficient educational materials and establishments.

+After his time serving for the LULAC, he continued to pursue activism, equity, and education for Mexican-Americans.
+After World War II, he assisted many Mexican-American individuals who fought in the war and chose to pursue higher education.
+He also assisted individuals who fought for civil rights in court.
+During this time he also received funding from a number of organizations including the American Council of Spanish-Speaking People for court cases supporting Mexican-American civil rights and education.